The GLE process consists of various stages listed below.

 Step 1: Attend a GLE info session

 If you are new to the idea of virtual exchange and want to know more about it, please consider attending one of the upcoming virtual information sessions, in which details about the program will be presented, including the overall process, timelines, funding, and resources for establishing faculty partnerships.
-During the session there will also be ample time for Q&A. If you are interested in attending either of the sessions listed below, please RSVP here to reserve your spot and receive instructions to access the virtual meeting.
+During the session there will also be ample time for Q&A. Please email firstname.lastname@example.org by the respective deadline to reserve your spot and receive instructions to access the virtual meeting.

 |Friday, May 3, 2019